openware/peatio/docs/currencies/plugin.md

   spec.add_development_dependency "webmock", "~> 3.5"
 ```

+**Note:** *peatio gem is required.*

 3. Install your dependencies.
 ```bash
 bundle install
 ```

 4. Save responses in spec/resources.

 You could start from saving few responses and then extend your mock factory.
-   peatio-litecoin spec/resources directory has the following structure.
+Peatio-litecoin spec/resources directory has the following structure.
 ```bash
 tree spec/resources
 spec/resources